Renovation loan comparison chart.

 • Remainder of funds disbursed when borrower signs off that work is complete and work has been inspected, if applicable

-• Up to 50% of costs may be disbursed at closing
+• Up to 50% of total renovation costs may be disbursed at closing

 • Number of draws determined by contractor with a max of one draw every 30 days (10% hold back applied to progress draws)

-• Funds are disbursed after work has been completed and inspected by a third-party inspector
+• Funds are disbursed after work has been completed and inspected by the appraiser

 • Payments are made after Consultant approves the work